Basic usage

 Create a new workspace

-Use this command to create a workspace as well as a Google project to back the workspace.
+Use this command to create a workspace.

-wb workspace create --id=<my-workspace-id> --name=<my-workspace-name>
+wb workspace create --pod=<pod-id> --id=<my-workspace-id> --name=<my-workspace-name>

 ℹ️ wb workspace create

-The --name=<my-workspace-name> argument is optional; if you do not include it, the system will assign a randomly generated unique identifier (UUID).
+The --name=<my-workspace-name> argument is optional; if you don't include it, the system will assign a randomly generated unique identifier (UUID).

-Optionally, you can use the wb status command to confirm that the workspace was created successfully.
+You can use the wb status command to confirm that the workspace was created successfully.

 ℹ️ wb status